bilbisli/hebrew_text_simplification/README.md

 For any issues, questions, or feedback regarding the SimplHe system, please refer to the GitHub repository [bilbisli/hebrew_text_simplification](https://github.com/bilbisli/hebrew_text_simplification).
 You can open a new issue or contribute to the project by following the guidelines provided in the repository.

-*Please note that SimplHe is a research project and should be used as a supportive
+*Please note that SimplHe is a research project and should be used accordingly